Planning Your Hike

 Spring: Native woodland wildflowers including trout lily, spring beauty, false hellebore, and trees and shrubs like swamp azalea, dogwoods, redbuds, and more.

 Summer: Joe pye weed, phlox, cardinal flower, and elderberry highlight this season and along with a diversity of pollinator-loving native plants.

 Autumn: Colorful fall foliage of native deciduous trees like oaks, black gum, shrubs including winterberry, shrub dogwoods, and herbaceous plants including asters and goldenrods.

 Over 90 bird species have been observed at Climbers Run including ruby-throated hummingbirds, northern cardinals, turkey vultures, bluebirds, wood ducks, pileated woodpeckers, downy woodpeckers, and Carolina wrens.
 Twenty-four species of amphibians and reptiles including numerous frogs, toads, and snakes have been documented.
 There is a diverse population of native plants that provide essential nectar and pollen sources for pollinators like bees, butterflies, and moths.
-The Preserve is a critical habitat to thousands of species of plants that support fungi and aquatic species such as fish and macroinvertebrates like stoneflies and water pennies.
+The Preserve is a critical habitat to thousands of species of plants that support aquatic species such as fish and macroinvertebrates like stoneflies and water pennies.